yann-malherbe/Teaching-HEIGVD-RES-MonSys/Answers-Phase1.md

 What procedure did you follow to validate the configuration of your complete infrastructure?

+	First we've add upstream clash-nodes with the three IP addresses in the default file of nginx.
+Then we've add two "server{}" configs with "server_name" dashboard.clashofclasses.ch and live.clashofclasses.ch and set clash-nodes as "proxy_pass".

+	Secondly, we've modified the line 80 of Vagrantfile as: d.run "rp-node", image: "heig/rp-nginx", args: "-p 80:80" Then, we can use the default http port instead of 9090

 Provide details and evidence (command results, etc.) that your setup is correct.